zzxwill/oss/intl.en-US/Tools/ossutil/Bucket-related commands.md

 ## Manage log rules {#section_rzd_3yn_hhb .section}

-You can set the `method` parameter in the logging command to PUT, GET, or DELETE to add, change, query, or delete the log rule of a bucket.
+You can set the method parameter in the logging command to put, get, or delete to add, change, query, or delete the log rule of a bucket.
 For more information, see [Set access logging](../../../../reseller.en-US/Developer Guide/Manage logs/访问日志存储.md#).

 **Note:** For information about how to use the cors command, run the ossutil help logging command.